 “Investment Committee” means the committee referred to in Article 24 of the InvestEU Regulation.

-“Investment Guidelines” means Commission Delegated Regulation (EU) 2021/1078 of 14 April 2021 supplementing Regulation (EU) 2021/523 of the European Parliament and of the Council by setting out the investment guidelines for the InvestEU Fund, as may be supplemented by the Steering Board.
+“Investment Guidelines” means Commission Delegated Regulation (EU) 2021/1078 of 14 April 2021 supplementing Regulation (EU) 2021/523 of the European Parliament and of the Council by setting out the investment guidelines for the InvestEU Fund, as may be supplemented or modified from time to time by means of delegated act or supplemented by the Steering Board.

-“IP Relevant Governing Body” means the Board of Directors and/or any other person or body to which the Board of Directors has delegated final approval authority in relation to specific categories of Operations, in accordance with the Implementing Partner’s internal rules and procedures.
+“IP Relevant Governing Body” means the Board of Directors of the Implementing Partner and/or any other person or body to which the Board of Directors of the Implementing Partner has delegated final approval authority in relation to specific categories of Operations, in accordance with the Implementing Partner’s internal rules and procedures.

 "Irregularity” means as set out in Article 1(2) of Council Regulation (EC, Euratom) No 2988/95 of 18 December 1995 on the protection of the European Communities’ financial interests.